-Ancient Sumerian Writings Reveal the Earth was Ruled by Eight Immortal Kings for 241,200 Years
+Ancient Records: the Earth was Controlled by 8 Immortal Kings

 More than a dozen copies of a mysterious text referred to as the Sumerian King Lists have been uncovered over the years by archaeologists in regions as disparate as ancient Babylon, Susa, and Assyria.